 - An organization fails to conduct its activities in accordance with its constitution/purpose statement and/or the procedures and limits set forth by the university for student organizations. - 2.
-An organization does not comply with the regulations set forth in the Student Handbook. - An organization fails to submit a CubConnect Re-Registration Renewal or other required reports.
+An organization does not comply with the regulations set forth in the Student Handbook. - 3.
+An organization fails to submit a CubConnect RSO Renewal or other required reports.

 Reactivation- An inactive organization may request reactivation by submitting the "Organization Reactivation Request" form on CubConnect, reaffirming its existing constitution/purpose statement and showing reasonable prospects of organizational continuity.
-All organization reactivation requests are subject to the approval of the Student Life committee.
+A CubConnect renewal must be completed immediately following re-activation.
+Until this renewal is complete, the RSO is still considered inactive.